jainananya24/GenealogyAEDs/README.md

 - The application is built to be robust, handling potential file errors and ensuring that serial numbers are treated as text to avoid data type issues.

 # ✨ Features
-Centralized Searching: Searches all .xlsx files located in a designated folder.
+- Centralized Searching: Searches all .xlsx files located in a designated folder.
+>

-Fast & Efficient: Caches the loaded data to provide near-instant results on subsequent searches.
+-Fast & Efficient: Caches the loaded data to provide near-instant results on subsequent searches.
+>

-Specific Part Trace-Down: Automatically drills down to find details for key parts like ASI-MS-01550 and ASI-MS-01599 if their parent ASI-MS-00071 is found.
+- Specific Part Trace-Down: Automatically drills down to find details for key parts like ASI-MS-01550 and ASI-MS-01599 if their parent ASI-MS-00071 is found.
+>

-User-Friendly Interface: Clean and simple UI powered by Streamlit.
+- User-Friendly Interface: Clean and simple UI powered by Streamlit.
+>

-Error Handling: Gracefully handles missing folders, empty directories, and corrupted files.
+- Error Handling: Gracefully handles missing folders, empty directories, and corrupted files.
+>

-Data Integrity: Reads serial numbers as strings to prevent common Excel data type conversion errors (e.g., dropping leading zeros or converting to scientific notation).
+- Data Integrity: Reads serial numbers as strings to prevent common Excel data type conversion errors (e.g., dropping leading zeros or converting to scientific notation).

-⚙️ How It Works
+# ⚙️ How It Works
-Data Loading: On startup, the application scans the excel_file/ directory for any files ending with .xlsx.
+- Data Loading: On startup, the application scans the excel_file/ directory for any files ending with .xlsx.
+>

-Aggregation: It reads the "Genealogy" sheet from each Excel file, treating the serial number columns as text, and concatenates them into a single, searchable pandas DataFrame.
+- Aggregation: It reads the "Genealogy" sheet from each Excel file, treating the serial number columns as text, and concatenates them into a single, searchable pandas DataFrame.
 The source filename is added to each row for easy reference.
+>

-Caching: The combined DataFrame is cached in memory.
+- Caching: The combined DataFrame is cached in memory.
 This means the Excel files are only read once, making subsequent searches much faster.
+>

-User Input: The user enters a "Parent Serial Number" into the search box.
+- User Input: The user enters a "Parent Serial Number" into the search box.
+>

-Filtering & Display: The application filters the main DataFrame to find all rows where the Parent Serial No column matches the user's input.
+- Filtering & Display: The application filters the main DataFrame to find all rows where the Parent Serial No column matches the user's input.
+>

-Drill-Down Logic: If a match is found, it specifically looks for the component ASI-MS-00071.
+- Drill-Down Logic: If a match is found, it specifically looks for the component ASI-MS-00071.
 If this part exists, it uses its Serial No to perform a second search to find its own child components, displaying details for ASI-MS-01550 and ASI-MS-01599.

-🚀 Setup and Installation
+# 🚀 Setup and Installation
 Follow these steps to get the application running on your local machine.

 1. Prerequisites